 - Physical inactivity

-- Insulin resistance, a condition where the body can’t use insulin properly
+- Insulin resistance is a condition where the body can’t use insulin properly.

 - The resistance can lead to high blood sugar levels

-Individuals with metabolic syndrome tend to have excessive blood clotting and inflammation throughout the body.
-However, research has not shown whether these conditions cause the syndrome or worsen it.
+Individuals with the metabolic syndrome tend to have excessive blood clotting and inflammation throughout the body.
+However, research has not shown whether these conditions cause or worsen the syndrome.

 Chiropractic’s role is to stabilize the spine and the body.
 Too much weight leads to spinal dislocation and vertebral compression issues.
 This can lead to nerve impingement and disc problems.
-Even a small subluxation can turn into an extreme condition/s with widespread symptoms.
-Individuals that are overweight require a spinal realignment in order to gain proper stability.
+Even a tiny subluxation can turn into an extreme condition/s with widespread symptoms.
+Individuals who are overweight require a spinal realignment to gain proper stability.
 A chiropractor will administer corrective adjustments to generate the body’s natural healing process in the affected areas.